ApayRus/keyboard-tutorial/tutorial/keyboard8.md

 	},
 ```

 Save the file.

+Open Chrome dev tools tab `console`.
 Click with mouse on the app to make the window active to catch events from it.

-Open Chrome dev tools tab `console`, and look at events.
-They will appear in a console when you press buttons on a keyboard.
+Press random keys on the (physical) keyboard.
+Events will appear in a console.

 ![events in a console when pressed a, b, c](./images/TSBDyeI.gif)

-Experiment with different keys and see result.
+Experiment with different keys and see results.
 Expand `KeyboardEvent` and look at its properties.
 We need only 3 of them: `code`, `key`, and `shiftKey`.

 Close console (Dev tools).

 #### `activeKey` state

-In `Keyboard.js`, add a new state `activeKey`.
-It will be filled by `event` with `{ code, key, shiftKey }`.
-Add to template `activeKey` to see how it changes.
+In `Keyboard.js` `data()` add a new state `activeKey`.
+It will be filled with `{ code, key, shiftKey }` from the `event`.
+Add `activeKey` to template to see how it will be changed.

 Keyboard.js